bonjohen/ResearchAgent/README.md

 - Multi-agent architecture with planning, search, and writer agents
 - Support for both OpenAI models and local models via Ollama
+- Iterative research with automatic follow-up on generated questions
 - Web search capabilities with support for multiple search providers (Google, Serper, Tavily, DuckDuckGo)
 - Web content fetching and processing for deeper research
 - Comprehensive report generation in markdown format